 Pipelines and Facilities

-After a well produces oil and gas, the petroleum goes through a production facility comprised of equipment, tanks, pressure vessels, and pipelines.
-The equipment and systems prepare the oil and gas for sale to refineries or gas utilities.
-The Pipelines and Facilities unit in the Geologic Energy Management Division (CalGEM) oversees this surface equipment as one of many pieces in CalGEM's mission to protect health, safeguard the environment, and advance California's climate and energy goals in the regulation of the petroleum industry.
+After a well produces oil and gas, the produced hydrocarbons move through a production facility which may be comprised of tanks, pressure vessels, pipelines, or other equipment, located at or near the oil field.
+Operators use the equipment in a production facility to prepare produced oil and gas for sale to refineries or gas utilities by removing solids, water, and other impurities.
+The Pipelines and Facilities Program in the Geologic Energy Management Division (CalGEM) oversees operation of this equipment for compliance with applicable law.

 Sespe Oil Field

-The Pipelines and Facilities staff ensures that operations, maintenance, and removal or abandonment of oil and gas production infrastructure are in compliance with applicable statutes and regulations.
-In general, pipelines within an oil field are regulated by CalGEM; the State Fire Marshal has jurisdiction over certain lines.
+The Pipelines and Facilities Program uses both engineering staff as well as field inspectors in each local CalGEM district office to ensure that operations, maintenance, and removal or abandonment of oil and gas production equipment and infrastructure comply with applicable statutes and regulations.

 For Operators